khuram-shahzad7/POS/README.md

-# React Pos Management System
+# POS

-A simple ordering system using React, Redux Toolkit and MongoDB.
+Ordering system using React, Redux Toolkit and MongoDB.

 ## Features

-* Basic Stock Management.
+* Stock Management.
 * Filter products by categories.
 * Creating orders and invoicing created orders.
-* Ability to edit and delete products and orders according to authorization status.
+* Ability to edit, delete products and orders according to authorization status.

 ## Installation

 1. Node.js 16+
-2. Use npm package manager to install pos management on your computer.
+2. Use npm package manager to install on your computer.
 ```
 3.  cd /backend npm install
 ```